 - EFT ACH Debit Payments

-- Blocking Electronic Funds Transfer (EFT) payments from coming out of your bank account
+- Blocking EFT payments from coming out of your bank account

 - Frequently Asked Questions About EFT ACH Debit Payments